 Satan was condemned and his bid to overpower humanity was denied by the promise that God would send a savior who would ultimately destroy him.
 Note that Satan's defeat is outlined and promised at the very beginning of the Bible and confirmed at the end.

-Now God turns to Adam who bears the brunt of judgment in comparison to Eve.
+At this point, God turns to Adam who bears the brunt of the judgment in comparison to Eve.

 The Judgment of Man

 17Then to Adam He said, "Because you have listened to the voice of your wife, and have eaten from the tree about which I commanded you, saying, 'You shall not eat from it'; Cursed is the ground because of you;